Lectures on AKSZ Sigma Models for Physicists: AKSZ Sigma Models with Boundary

-Let us consider a manifold $X$ with a boundary in $3$ dimensions whose boundary a two dimensional manifold $\partial X$.
+Let us consider a three-dimensional manifold $X$ with boundary $\partial X$.
 The AKSZ construction defines a topological sigma model on $\Map(T[1]X, T^*[2]T[1]M)$.
 This model is a special case of the Courant sigma model on an open manifold.
-A P-structure is
+The P-structure becomes

 The Q-structure BV action has the following form: